intel/QAT_Engine/README.md

   1.1.1.
 All previous versions of the library are affected.
   For more information, please refer to the following pull request on Github:
   [Fix waitctx fds removing the fd from the list #2581][9]
+* Event driven mode of polling operation is not supported in the FreeBSD Operating system.
+* qat_contig_mem memory driver is not supported when running under FreeBSD Operating system.
+The default is to use the USDM memory driver supplied as part of the Intel&reg; QAT Driver.

 [9]:https://github.com/openssl/openssl/pull/2581